PhuNguyenPT/Shopping_Cart_API/README.md

        * `categoryRequestDTOList` :
        * `categoryId` *NotNull*, *Min(1)*  <br/><br/>

-     + Attributes explaination for Category filter:
+     + Attributes explanation for Category filter:
        * `pageSize` : maximum number of Products in a page
        * `pageNumber` : page number of which page
        * `categoryRequestDTOList` :